-Do make sure you clear off your drips when you lift your feet out though or you’ll get told off by an old lady with a towel on her head.
+Clear off your drips when you lift your feet out though or you’ll get told off by an old lady with a towel on her head.
 I may have learned this the hard way.

 How to get to Beitou Hot Springs: Take the Red Line to Beitou and then change to the ‘sauna themed’ offshoot line to Xinbeitou.
 Sessions run 5.30am-7.30, 8-10, 10.30-12.30 and so on until 10pm

-Fun Things to do in Taipei 6: Try and win a Fluffy Penis
+Try and Win a Fluffy Penis

-This is a thing at the night markets.
+This is another unique thing to do in Taipei – specifically at the night markets.
 I have no idea why but fluffy penises were everywhere.
 You could win them by shooting things, by popping balloons with darts and in the little grabby hand machines.

 Oh, you can also buy penis shaped waffles, hot dogs and ice pops, but I was travelling alone and while I’ll do many things solo for this blog that put me out of my comfort zone, eating a phallic ice cream with no-one to laugh with just seemed a bit sad!